 Daily disposable (or ‘one day’) contacts are a great option if your optometrist thinks they’re right for your prescription.
-They’re a good fit for most people, especially if you’re busy and active, and equally good for people who want switch between glasses and contacts from time to time.
+They’re a good fit for most people, especially if you’re busy and active, and equally good for people who want to switch between glasses and contacts from time to time.

 Daily disposables are made of soft, flexible plastic, worn during waking hours, and removed and thrown away before you go to sleep.
 The next day you’ll wear a brand new pair, meaning no need for calendar reminders to change your contacts.